 We invite previously unpublished research papers on disability-related themes using any standard disability studies framework as foundation in general, and critical disability studies in particular, for the 2nd issue of the peer-reviewed, online Indian Journal of Critical Disability Studies (InJCDS) issue number 2.1.
-The deadline for receipt of complete manuscript is October 15, 2020.Read more about Call for Papers for issue number 2.1
+The deadline for receipt of complete manuscript is now extended to November 15, 2020.Read more about Call for Papers for issue number 2.1

 About the Journal

 The Indian Journal of Critical Disability Studies (InJCDS) is an open-source, online, international peer-reviewed journal published twice a year (January and July).